singlecore06483/sc_framework/README.md

 UPDATES
 -

-new updates and features in sc_framework v1.4:
+new updates and features in sc_framework v1.5:

-- updated GUI version of scconsole.
+- added shellcode generator.
-- added 1 new exploits.
+- added 2 new exploits.
 - added 4 auxiliary exploits.
-- added 1 payload.
+- added Database (If the exploits dosen't works good, use DataBase to make them ready.).
 - fixed the bugs and error.
+- added a scanner to scconsole.

 SC FRAMEWORK
 -

-this tool uses 44 exploits and 20 cve exploits and 11 payloads and 10 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 42 exploits`.
+this tool uses 46 exploits and 20 cve exploits and 11 payloads and 16 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 44 exploits`.

 How this tool works?
 -